Logirby/Emotion-Level/Topspin Attacks.md

 I [On Hit] if user's HP is at 10% or lower, restore 1 light.
 Costs 0 Light.

+---

 Skills:

 Field Mods

 Base Power: 6

 Dice Power: 1d12

 Clash Roll: 6 + 1d12

-I [On Use] Lower Light Cost of All Actions by 1 for 3 turns. (minimum of 0) Costs 3 Light.
+I [On Use] Lower Light Cost of All Actions by 1 for 3 turns. (minimum of 0)

+Costs 3 Light.

+---

 Sword of Volition

-[On Use] All Dice on this attack gain Power equal to emotion level.
-(Y) Restores All Light Base Power: 2+Y
+[On Use] All Dice on this attack gain Powerequal to emotion level.
+(Y) Restores All Light

+Base Power: 2+Y

 Dice Power: 3d12

 Clash Roll: (2+Y) + 3d12

 I [On Hit] Inflict 2 [Erosion](<https://tiphereth.zasz.su/effects/Decay/>)

 II [On Hit] Inflict 2 [Erosion](<https://tiphereth.zasz.su/effects/Decay/>)

 III [On Hit] Inflict 2 [Erosion](<https://tiphereth.zasz.su/effects/Decay/>)

 Cost = Current Maximum Light

+---

 Boundary of Death
 Base Power: 0